 No visit to Tempe would be complete without a tour of Arizona State University (ASU), the largest research university in the United States and the main attraction in town.
 The campus wasn’t far from my hotel, so -- after my meetings ended today – I grabbed a map, donned a backwards baseball cap, and set out to give myself a tour.
 I started with the oldest building on campus, the “Normal” building which dates back to when the school was founded in 1885.
 ASU was originally known as the Tempe Normal School and the “Normal” building (pictured above) was the center of campus life.

 Just to make sure I was in the right place, I decided to ask one of the “locals.”
 More than 70,000 students attend ASU, so I sat myself down on a nearby bench and waited for one of them to walk by.
 It didn’t take long.
 A young student sat next to me.
 “Pardon me,” I asked, “Is this the Normal building?”
 “What?!?,” he asked.
 He was wearing a thick, red wool ski hat, complete with ear flaps, despite the 90-degree heat.
 “I’m just wondering if this is the Normal building,” I continued.
 “What?!?,” he repeated.
 I gave up.
 Something told me “Normal” wasn’t in his vocabulary.
 I guess we all have our cross to bear.
 Speaking of which, a quick glance around revealed another unusual site.
 A young couple was scurrying by, carrying a cross.
-I decided follow them, keeping a safe distance, just to see what they were up to.

 5 comments: